-Rooms or “Pavilions” are located either inland bordered by tranquil ponds with timber sun decks over the water, or they are oceanfront with views out to sea and paths down to the shoreline.
-Choose your inland pavilions carefully as only some feature private pools.
+Rooms or “Pavilions” are found either inland bordered by tranquil ponds with timber sun decks over the water, or they are oceanfront with views out to sea and paths down to the shoreline.
+Choose your inland pavilions carefully, as only some feature private pools.
 All Pavilions have three-sided glass walls that slide away to leave the room open to cooling breezes and feature a combined bedroom and living room separated from the bathroom area by a decorative wooden screen.

 Beyond this, the Amanyara private beach is a half-mile-long stretch of powdery soft white sands sprinkled with oversized loungers.
 To the South, you will find rocky inlets and sandy coves.